 Biologic medicines are produced by biological rather than chemical processes.
 Living organisms, such as living cells, produce the active substance which is made of proteins.

-Not all drugs are available to treat both conditions - find out more in our individual Drug Treatment Information Sheets.
+Not all drugs are available to treat both conditions - find out more in our individual drug treatment information.

 |Available for||Adults and children over age 6||Adults and children over age 6||Adults||Adults|

 Vedolizumab may be an option if other treatments such as steroids or immunosuppressants haven’t helped your condition.
-It may also be an option if infliximab, adalimumab or golimumab (anti-TNF drugs) haven’t worked for you.
+This and ustekinumab may also be an option if infliximab, adalimumab or golimumab (anti-TNF drugs) haven’t worked for you, have stopped working or side effects have been difficult to manage.

 They work in different ways: